Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 What if my dog is nervous outside?

-It may be best to avoid scatter feeding, or at least discuss this with a qualified behaviourist first.
+If you have a scavenging problem with your dog, it's best to avoid scatter feeding, or at least discuss this with a qualified behaviourist first.

 Possibilities could include creating a boundary by including a “go snuffle” cue along with a designated snuffle toy.